smartfog/fogflow/doc/en/source/example3.rst

                     ]}]
     }'

-**Sensor Data Updation - ** IoT Agent maps the received data with its device registration and creates an NGSI update corresponding to the same.
+- **Sensor Data Updation:** IoT Agent maps the received data with its device registration and creates an NGSI update corresponding to the same.
 Note that IoT Agent receives data from Device in Non-NGSI format.

 Curl request that actually sends the "Thing1111" entity update to IoT Agent on behalf of "Device1111" is given below.